gchure/phd/_site/src/chapter_09/section_02_electrophysiology.md

 500 mM NaCl but may be reduced.
 For this reason, we extended the length of induction to three minutes before translation was ceased.

-The excess anhydrous tetracycline was removed from the culture through centrifugation and washing with one volume of LB supplemented with 500 mM NaCl and 100 $\mu$g/mL kanamycin at 37$^\circ$C. The maturation of sfGFP was then monitored through flow cytometry by measuring the mean expression of 100,000
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The excess anhydrous tetracycline was removed from the culture through centrifugation and washing with one volume of LB supplemented with 500 mM NaCl and 100 $\mu$g/mL kanamycin at 37$^\circ$C. The maturation of sfGFP was then monitored through flow cytometry by measuring the mean expression of 100,000